-The base of the falls is a great place to relax, soak up some natural beauty, and enjoy a quick snack before making the uphill climb back to the trailhead.
-Departing the waterfalls, the Dukes Creek Falls Trail retraces its outbound hike to the trailhead, completing the hike at 2 miles.
+The base of the falls is a great place to relax, soak up some natural beauty, and enjoy a quick snack before beginning the uphill climb back to the trailhead.
+Departing the waterfalls, the hike retraces its outbound journey back to the trailhead, completing the adventure at 2 miles.

 Nearby hiking at Raven Cliff Falls